telephone: 757 630 5942

 intricacies of your project.
 Obviously, a voice and piano demo

-recording that requires only two microphones and a handheld digital
+recording that requires only two microphones and no video with virtually no post-recording editing

 involving many people and requiring extra time in both recording and